bufferapp/pod-rotator/README.md

 ## Todo

 * Allow reading a deployment list from a file
-* Have a failure resistance mechanism built in -- use a log to track progress
+* ~Have a failure resistance mechanism built in -- use a log to track progress~ - DONE
 * Make this `pip` installable
 * ~Make `rotater.py` be runnable via a function call instead of `subprocess`~ - DONE
 * ~Add threading support for large deployments~ - DONE